Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 ADD / ADHD is a brain-based neurological difference.
 Productivity, organization and attention will be inconsistent, so sometimes things go well and other days can feel like "starting at square one."
 This is not due to lack of motivation or willfully not taking care of responsibilities.
 Regulation (feeling and behaving in a balanced, "even" manner) can also be very difficult.
 But improvement and success are possible.

 People with ADD and ADHD are often extra creative, out-of-the-box thinkers who can focus intensely on their passion (art, science, video games, fixing cars, or...?).
 Their minds can jump ahead several steps and maybe even think up a great invention, while everyone else is still on problem #1.
-They are paying attention - just not to what other people think is a priority right now.
-These can be great qualities in entrepreneurs and inventors, but not so much for the student trying to graduate and the employee who needs to pay the rent.
-We can nurture creativity while helping people to be successful through supportive strategies at school, work and home, and sometimes medication through their physician.
+They are paying attention - just not to what other people think is a priority.
+These are great qualities in entrepreneurs and inventors, but not so much for the student trying to graduate and the employee who needs to pay the rent.
+We can nurture creativity while helping people to be successful through supportive strategies at school, work and home.
+Sometimes medication helps.
 We can assess whether it is ADD / ADHD or something else, so they can have proper supports.

 Everyone is different, and supports will be too.
-Some students find that they can show what they know if they have more time on tests, a quieter room for test-taking, help organizing assignments, note taking help in college, priority registration, maybe tutoring or small-group instruction, and a reduced work load.
+Some students find they can show what they know with more time on tests, a quieter room for test-taking, help organizing assignments, note-taking help in college, priority registration, maybe tutoring or small-group instruction, and a reduced work load.
 At work, strategic breaks, working remotely or in a quieter setting, improving planning and organization, and individualized work schedules may help.
 Understanding what your unique needs are to keep you optimally alert (not over-energetic, not too relaxed) can improve your studying and work pace.
 Maybe insomnia, anxiety, depression, stress, or medical issues are exacerbating issues.
 A solid assessment, treatment plan, and effective strategies for your unique situation can get you on track.

 Maybe you avoid crowds, parties, or school / work events.
 Sometimes this is a needed way to feel better and evaluate what might need to change (sensory aspects? the environment? expectations?).
 But if your world is slowly shrinking in ways that aren't working for you, then you can begin to feel socially isolated, school or work becomes harder, you miss things you want to do, or self-esteem suffers.
 Panic can be scary and exhausting.
 Obsessive-compulsive symptoms might be controlling how you do certain things - or seemingly everything.
 Anxiety, panic, and OCD limit our happiness, all while providing an elusive "just right" feeling that becomes more and more difficult to sustain.
 It seems impossible, but anxiety, panic, and OCD are very treatable.